 - Set antivirus and anti-malware solutions to automatically update; conduct regular scans.

 - Only download apps from trusted vendors and sources.
 Check your app permissions and use the "rule of least privilege" to delete what you don't need or no longer use.
-Also just say "no" to privilege request that don't make sense.
+Also just say "no" to privilege requests that don't make sense.

-- Audit user accounts with administrative privileges and configure access controls with least privilege in mind.
+- Audit user accounts with administrative privileges and configure access controls with the least privileges in mind.

 - Regularly back up data, air gap, and password-protect backup copies offline.

 - Focus on awareness and training making sure employees know who to contact when they see suspicious activity or when they believe they have been a victim of a cyber attack.